 I’ve received a number of questions about Rob Bell’s forthcoming book, “Love Wins: Heaven, Hell, and the Fate of Every Person Who Ever Lived.”
-The two main concerns have to do with those critiquing the book before its release and the notion that reviewers should address Bell personally before writing publically about his views.
+The two main concerns have to do with those critiquing the book before its release and the notion that reviewers should address Bell personally before writing publicly about his views.
 But these concerns are not valid because the reviews have focused mostly on Bell’s promotional video.

 Intentionally provocative and vague, Bell put out a short teaser as an obvious part of the marketing strategy.
 The publisher endorsement is equally vague: “Bell addresses one of the most controversial issues of faith—the afterlife—arguing that a loving God would never sentence human souls to eternal suffering.”